-FIGURE 5-2: ADDRESS SEQUENCE BIT ASSIGNMENTS
+FIGURE 3-3: ADDRESS SEQUENCE BIT ASSIGNMENTS

-6.0 WRITE OPERATIONS
+4.0 WRITE OPERATIONS

-6.1 Byte Write
+4.1 Byte Write

-Following the Start condition from the master, the control code (four bits), the block select (one bit), the Chip Select (two bits), and the R/W bit (which is a logic low) are clocked onto the bus by the master transmitter.
-This indicates to the addressed slave receiver that the address high byte will follow after it has generated an Acknowledge bit during the ninth clock cycle.
-Therefore, the next byte transmitted by the master is the high-order byte of the word address and will be written into the Address Pointer of the 24XX1025.
+Following the Start condition from the master, the control code (four bits), the Chip Select (three bits) and the R/W bit (which is a logic low) are clocked onto the bus by the master transmitter.
+This indicates to the addressed slave receiver that the address high byte will follow once it has generated an Acknowledge bit during the ninth clock cycle.
+Therefore, the next byte transmitted by the master is the high-order byte of the word address and will be written into the Address Pointer of the 24XX64.
 The next byte is the Least Significant Address Byte.
-After receiving another Acknowledge signal from the 24XX1025, the master device will transmit the data word to be written into the addressed memory location.
-The 24XX1025 acknowledges again and the master generates a Stop condition.
-This initiates the internal write cycle and during this time, the 24XX1025 will not generate Acknowledge signals as long as the control byte being polled matches the control byte that was used to initiate the write (Figure 6-1).
-If an attempt is made to write to the array with the WP pin held high, the device will acknowledge the command, but no write cycle will occur, no data will be written and the device will immediately accept a new command.
+After receiving another Acknowledge signal from the 24XX64, the master device will transmit the data word to be written into the addressed memory location.
+The 24XX64 acknowledges again and the master generates a Stop condition.
+This initiates the internal write cycle and, during this time, the 24XX64 will not generate Acknowledge signals (Figure 4-1).
+If an attempt is made to write to the array with the WP pin held high, the device will acknowledge the command. but no write cycle will occur, no data will be written and the device will immediately accept a new command.
 After a byte Write command, the internal address counter will point to the address location following the one that was just written.

-6.2 Page Write
+4.2 Page Write

-The write control byte, word address and the first data byte are transmitted to the 24XX1025 in the same way as in a byte write.
-But instead of generating a Stop condition, the master transmits up to 127 additional bytes, which are temporarily stored in the on-chip page buffer and will be written into memory after the master has transmitted a Stop condition.
-After receipt of each word, the seven lower Address Pointer bits are internally incremented by one.
-If the master should transmit more than 128 bytes prior to generating the Stop condition, the address counter will roll over and the previously received data will be overwritten.
-As with the byte write operation, once the Stop condition is received, an internal write cycle will begin (Figure 6-2).
-If an attempt is made to write to the array with the WP pin held high, the device will acknowledge the command, but no write cycle will occur, no data will be written and the device will immediately accept a new command.
+The write control byte, word address and the first data byte are transmitted to the 24XX64 in the same way as in a byte write.
+However, instead of generating a Stop condition, the master transmits up to 31 additional bytes which are temporarily stored in the on-chip page buffer and will be written into memory once the master has transmitted a Stop condition.
+Upon receipt of each word, the five lower Address Pointer bits are internally incremented by one.
+If the master should transmit more than 32 bytes prior to generating the Stop condition, the address counter will roll over and the previously received data will be overwritten.
+As with the byte write operation, once the Stop condition is received, an internal write cycle will begin (Figure 4-2).
+If an attempt is made to write to the array with the WP pin held high, the device will acknowledge the command, but no write cycle will occur, no data will be written, and the device will immediately accept a new command.